-It would be easy to be intimidated at the title of an advocate.
+It would be easy to be intimidated by the title of an advocate.
 You might think that is a title for lobbyists, politicians, or executives.
 But in fact, advocacy looks like anyone with a passion for a topic and the willingness to share that passion.

 The Roots of your Passion